w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** A caveat of this approach is that users receive the instructions after the form element.
-This is usually  not ideal, especially when the form controls are large, or when they are displayed on mobile devices and using screen magnification.
+This is usually not ideal, especially when the form controls are large, when they are displayed on mobile devices, or when using screen magnification.
 In such cases these instructions may not be easy to find.

 {::nomarkdown}
 <%= notes_end %>